ErinKeller/Ecological-Genomics/Lecture_Notes.md

 - **DEF** - Distribution of fitness effects; continuum selective effect on fitness
 - **genetic hitchiking** - Selective sweeps; strong and selective act on an amino acid change carrying out neutral or deleterious mutations
 - **Background selection ** - selection; strong selection removes positive or neutral mutations
+- **"Sweep"** -  pattern whereby a single adaptive allele "sweeps" through population *goes to fixation or nearly so)
+- **Hard sweeps** - Single adaptive allele in a common genetic background
+- **Soft sweep** - More than one adaptive alleles in different genetic background
+- ​

 ------